ViewSonic PX701-4K Projector Review

 Movies

-The ViewSonic PX701-4K is alright for watching movies.
-Its native contrast is good, and its brightness is decent, leading to a good viewing experience in a dark room.
+The ViewSonic PX701-4K is acceptable for watching movies.
+Its native contrast is mediocre, as it performs well in bright scenes but struggles in dark content.
+Its brightness is decent, and it can handle a few dim lights.
 Unfortunately, the projector drops the ball when it comes to color, as its colors are dim, its color gamut isn't very wide, and its color accuracy is wildly inaccurate out of the box.
-You can barely improve it with calibration.
+Plus, you can barely improve it with calibration.

 Pros